Alexmaxdout/alexmaxdout/README.md

 # 👋 Welcome!
-I’m Alex, blending Computer Science and Artificial Intelligence to solve real-world challenges with code.
-From algorithms to AI, I believe technology should empower people.
-This GitHub is my space to build toward that vision.
+I’m Alex,

 ## About
 I'm a Computer Science and Artificial Intelligence major with a strong passion for solving real-world problems through technology.
 My interests span from building efficient algorithms to exploring advanced AI applications that can make a meaningful impact.
+I'm striving to use Computer Science and Artificial Intelligence to solve real-world challenges with code.
+This GitHub is my space to build toward that vision.

 - Focus Areas: Software engineering, machine learning, AI research, and scalable systems
 - Academic Background: Computer Science & AI major with hands-on experience in projects and research